Historical Fantasy inspired by Amerindian legends

 Bone Arrow Blog

-A blog dedicated to Amerindian folktale inspiration, writing research and updates for Bone Arrow
+A blog dedicated to Amerindian folktale inspiration, writing research and updates for novel in progress Bone Arrow

 In re-working of my Amerindian inspired Fantasy novel, Bone Arrow, I’ve created character collages that visually represent aspects of the central characters and surrounding themes.
 Sunktokeca: Protagonist and warrior-shaman, sent to defeat Ska-Sicanagi, destructive spirit released by the antagonist, Khangithanka.
 Khangithanka: The raven god and bestower of power to shamans.
 Antagonist to Sunktokeca based on… Continue reading Bone Arrow: Character Collages